webcyberrob/blog.camunda.org/content/post/2018/04/camunda-optimize-21-alpha1-released.md

 ## Performance Improvements for large datasets

-Tables with a lot of rows and columns are now rendered significantly faster.
+Tables with a lot of rows and columns are now render faster.
 If the table contains more than 20 rows, you can use the "Previous" and "Next" buttons at the bottom of the table to scroll through the entries.

 ## Hide and re-arrange columns